imartingraham/needle-csv-conversion/README.md

 ### Advanced
 By default, the script only gets the `Qualified Chats` metric from the Needle CSV file.
 You can pass an argument when you run the script like this:

+#### Customizing the columns converted

 `node script metrics="Qualified Chats,Ghost Chats"`

 The argument's values must be a comma separated list inside quotes.

 The metrics argument will look in the uncoverted csv for columns matching the ones passed and add those to the converted csv for each campaign.

+#### Custom converted and unconverted directories

+This will make it so you don't have to actually copy the files you need converted to the converted and unconverted directory

+`node script convertedDir="/path/to/converted/files/" unconvertedDir="path/to/unconverted/files/"`